wicker/Logs-Analysis-FSND/README.md

 The database has three tables:

-- authors (
+- authors (name, bio, id)
-- articles (
+- articles (author, title, slug, lead, body, time, id)
-- logs (
+- log (path, ip, method, status, time, id)

-The logs.py performs three queries:
+The Python file newsdata.py performs three queries:

 - What are the most popular three articles of all time?
 - Who are the most popular article authors of all time?